 - Is the type of handle grip most important to you?
 All but the Alpacca have some type of rubber grips.

 Then, of course, you would need to consider the cost and all but the Alpacca model is within a reasonable range.
-By picking what is most important, you can narrow your choices down.
+By picking what is most important, you can narrow your choices down even further than the options provided in this best canes guide.